Skip to main content

 What this means for you

-• Agents on deprecated OS versions will not break.
+• Agents on limited support OS versions will not break.
 They’ll keep working with the features you already have.

-• No new features or bug fixes will be provided for deprecated OS versions.
+• No new features or bug fixes will be provided for limited support OS versions.

 • To take advantage of improvements and maintain compatibility, we strongly recommend migrating your endpoints to a currently supported OS.